GainorB/v3/README.md

 17. ~~Provide AutoComplete when doing Work and Skills search~~
 18. Timestamp EXPERIENCE so it can automatically be sorted instead of using Strings for date
 19. For technical Skills, create a tally for the amount of projects using each skill
-20: Get recommendations from LinkedIn API
+20. Get recommendations from LinkedIn API
+21. Favicon